quintagroup/prozorro_ai/README.md

 # Description

-This subsystem is designed to provide predictions based on machine learning modules.
+This subsystem is designed to provide predictions based on machine learning models.

 ## Installation